Frequently Asked Questions

 Who Runs the Carbon County Community Foundation?

-An appointed group of Board of Directors made up of community leaders from the Carbon County area.
-Board members serve 3-year terms and are limited to three consecutive terms of service.
-Members must be knowledgeable about the cultural, educational, and charitable needs of the Carbon County region.
+The Community Foundation is governed by an appointed Board of Directors made up of community leaders from across Carbon County.
+Board members serve three-year terms and may serve up to three consecutive terms.
+They provide oversight, set strategic direction, and ensure the Foundation fulfills its mission in service to the community.
 For more information about joining the board, click here.

 Why Choose Us?